 Once the writing of the instructions was done, the actual tagging process was pretty quick.
 We got 2,000 samples tagged in a couple of hours and the quality of the tags was mostly very good.

 After we have the tagged training set, we just uploaded it to MonkeyLearn and trained a new multi-label classifier.
 At first, the classifier had a low accuracy (50%), so we experimented with the parameters in order to get better results.
 Specifically, we changed the algorithm to Support Vector Machines, which, even though slower to train than Naive Bayes, usually gives a more accurate classifier.

-Those changes in the module’s parameters raised the accuracy, but it still wasn’t at an acceptable level.
-However, as we looked through the results, we found why: there was a lot of overlap between the Comfort and Facilities categories.
+Those changes in the model’s parameters raised the accuracy, but it still wasn’t at an acceptable level.
+However, as we looked through the results, we found why: there was a lot of overlap between the Comfort and Facilities tags.

 If a sample is tagged as Facilities, more often than not one could make a strong case for it being tagged as Comfort as well.
 For example, in the opinion “the room’s bathroom is too small”, the bathroom is a facility, but a small bathroom is clearly a cause for discomfort.
 “Room was noisy and cold”, that’s clearly about comfort, but the rooms are also facilities.